 - Personalized Barrels.
 Any of our barrels can be engraved for any occasion and make great gifts.

 - Decorative Barrels.
 We have ice buckets, vases and even man cave decor.

 Barrel construction begins with long pieces of oak called staves.
 These are seasoned outdoors for two or three years before being carefully bent into shape using heat and pressure from metal hoops.
 The heat is hot enough to break down the lignin in the wood into vanillin, which is what contributes the vanilla flavors to the whiskey.
 Once the barrel is constructed it’s toasted over a flame.

 Charring further transforms the wood, removing sulphur compounds and immaturity from new spirits.
 Charring also enables wood sugars to be caramelized, which will leech into the maturing spirit.

-Here are the basic components of a whiskey barrel:
+Here are the basic components of an oak whiskey barrel:

 - Hoops.
 Metal rings surrounding the barrel.

 - Head.
 The two flat ends of a barrel, often custom-stamped.

 - Bilge.
 The widest part of a barrel.

 - Stave.
 A wooden strip used to make a barrel.